 In accordance with IFRS 4 applied in September 2016, the Company uses the "overlay approach" to overcome the temporary effects of the different effective dates of IFRS 9 and IFRS 17 (replacing IFRS 4).
 This is why the Company uses an overlapping approach that reclassifies the volatility related to implementation of IFRS 9 from the income statement to the other comprehensive income (OCI).
-Overlay approach is used for financial assets related to the Company's insurance business. equity securities.
+Overlay approach is used for financial assets related to the Company's insurance business.

+The overlay approach is used for financial assets that are equity securities.
 These equity instruments, previously classified as AFS under IAS 39, would be measured at fair value through profit or loss in accordance with IFRS 9.
 The Company eliminates the volatility associated with the adoption of IFRS 9 using the overlay approach until the IFRS 17 will be implemented.